Just v. Idaho Canal & Improvement Co., Ltd.

 1. A stockholder suing on behalf of his corporation which is unable or unwilling to bring suit, and pleading a good cause of action, may maintain the same, though he was not an owner of stock at the time the breach of duty was committed or the cause of action accrued, except in cases where it is shown that he purchased the stock with the purpose of bringing suit, or where his vendor was for some reason estopped from maintaining the action and the purchaser had notice of such bar.

-2. Where two competing corporations enter into a contract, and before the same is fully performed and the debt thereby contracted is due, one of the corporations obtains control of the other and elects a board of directors, and thereafter the directors and officers of the one corporation refuse to pay the debt contracted, and the directors and officers of the other corporation refuse to prosecute an action for the collection of such debt and obligation, such a conflict of interest and duty arises among the directors and officers, aside from and independently of any fraudulent motive, that a court of equity is warranted in permitting the minority stockholders to maintain their action on the contract.
+2. Where two competing corporations enter into a contract, and before the same is fully performed and the debt thereby contracted is due, one of the corporations obtains control of the other and elects a board of directors, and thereafter the directors and officers of the one corporation refuse to pay the debt contracted, and the directors and officers of the other corporation refuse to prosecute an action for the collection of such debt and obligation, such a conflict of interest and duty arises among the directors and officers aside from and independently of any fraudulent motive, that a court of equity is warranted in permitting the minority stockholders to maintain their action on the contract.

-3. The doctrine of laches in the prosecution of an action, when the delay does not amount to a bar by any statute of limitations, does not apply where the relative position of the parties has not been materially changed since the time when the cause of action accrued, and the delay has worked no wrong or serious inconvenience to the adverse party, so that substantial justice can still be done between the parties.
+3. The doctrine of laches in the prosecution of an action, when the delay does not amount to a bar by any statute of limitations does not apply where the relative position of the parties has not been materially changed since the time when the cause of action accrued, and the delay has worked no wrong or serious inconvenience to the adverse party, so that substantial justice can still be done between the parties.

-4. Where the verity of the records of a corporation is attacked by minority stockholders, who deny that the transactions therein purporting to be recorded ever occurred, and they contend that the true minutes of a given meeting show the very contrary of [16 Idaho 640] that shown by the official record, parol evidence is admissible to show what actually occurred at such meeting.
+4. Where the verity of the records of a corporation is attacked by minority stockholders, who deny that the transactions therein purporting to be recorded ever occurred, and they contend that the true minutes of a given meeting show the very contrary of that shown by the official record, parol evidence is admissible to show what actually occurred at such meeting.

 5. The instructions given in a particular case must all be read and viewed together, and if they are not in conflict with each other, and correctly state the law as far as they go, the circumstance that an isolated sentence or paragraph is obscure, incomplete or indefinite will not of itself constitute a ground of reversal.